gcallah/BookReviews/hume.md

 Circulation, Banks, Exchange, Public Credit, and Taxes": still constitute the core of economics, and that that there is a "dearth of genuinely novel phenomena"(53) taken up since Hume.
-This evaluation essentially wipes the marginalist revolution and the emergence of economics as the study of choice in general under conditions of scarcity (see Robbins 2007) out of the history of the subject.
+This evaluation essentially wipes the marginalist revolution and the emergence of economics as the study of choice under conditions of scarcity (see Robbins 2007) out of the history of the subject.
 (To be fair, the authors later *do* recognize the existence of the marginalist revolution... but why not here?)